 If you have an instrument and an original idea, you can write a great song.
 Producing a great song is another thing.
 Songwriters can connect with a network of collaborators to boost the professionalism of their recordings — here are tips when hiring musicians online.

 Often, the biggest challenges you face when writing a song are internal.
 It’s not about a lack of resources — if you have an instrument and an original idea, you can write a great song.
 Producing a great song is another thing altogether.
 Not only does a great-sounding production require time, money, and resources, it requires a completely different skill set.
+These are all reasons to consider hiring musicians online.

 Until recently, producing a professional-sounding album on a budget was out of reach for a lot of musicians.
 It was even more challenging for those not located in a music hub.
 Many barriers still exist, but access to world-class talent is no longer one of them.
 Music producers, songwriters, and bands can now connect with a growing online network of collaborators to boost the professionalism of their recordings, and some are even producing entire albums online.